National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Health statistics can be difficult to track down.
 They are also difficult to use because they feature information collected from competing perspectives.
 This class presents sources of statistics based on four broad areas: health correlates, health conditions, health care and health consequences.
 It puts statistics, particularly government statistics, in context by providing explanations of the rationale behind data collection.
 That is, why are specific federal agencies collecting data and what purpose will this data serve, in terms of health policy and planning?
 Further, the class demonstrates how to identify and find important results; assess the benefits and limitations of these results; and progress from summaries to detailed original reports.
 Instruction in this self-study class is reinforced by a series of 15 exercises.

 The course developer and instructor, Dr. Dan Melnick, previously directed the federal government's Office of Applied Studies, which reports statistics for the Substance Abuse and Mental Health Services Administration.
 He also served as a Division Director for the National Science Foundation and as a Specialist in Federal Statistical Policy at the Congressional Research Service of the Library of Congress.
 The course is based on Dr. Melnick's latest book, Portrait of Health in the United States, published (expected January 2001) by Bernan Press.

 HTA 101: Introduction to Health Technology Assessment

-The updated version of HTA 101: Introduction to Health Technology Assessment provides a comprehensive overview of the field, including ten chapters on such topics as fundamental concepts, primary data methods, integrative methods, economic analysis methods, and a variety of selected current issues, with hundreds of references and an extensive glossary.
+The 2014 update of the HTA 101: Introduction to Health Technology Assessment provides a comprehensive overview of the field, including ten chapters on such topics as fundamental concepts, primary data methods, integrative methods, economic analysis methods, and a variety of selected current issues, with hundreds of references and an extensive glossary.
 This resource is also available in pdf for downloading.